Yatin6/studbud/README.md

-2. **The Kanban board card**: This is my initial design of the Kanban board card.
-User can directly click on the corresponding input to fill in the task information.
+2. ### **The Kanban board card**:

+   This is my first attempt at designing a Kanban board card.
+The user may directly fill in the task information by clicking on the corresponding input.

    *Before:*

    ![image-20220604104511399](.\README.assets\image-20220604104511399.png)

-   Feedback: According to the feedback from the user testing, 3/6 participants felt this interaction mode was weird as the card almost remained unchanged before and after they finish filling the information and save it.
+   **Feedback:** According to user testing feedback, 3/6 participants thought this interaction mode was strange because the card almost stayed unchanged before and after they finished filling out the information and saved it.

-   Self-reflection: I agreed with them.
-I thought what I did inappropriately was I put too many functions on a single card (user input, delete, edit, save and display), which increases the user's mental mode burden.
-I think I should divide the process into two parts: a form allows the user to input information first and then, display the information on a "card" and allow the user to edit and delete the card.
+   **Self-reflection:** I resonated with them.
+What I considered I did wrong was including too many functions on a single card (user input, delete, edit, save, and display), which increased the user's mental mode burden.
+I believe the process could be divided into two parts: a form that allows the user to submit information first, followed by displaying the information on a "card" and allowing the user to modify and remove the card.